togethercomputer/stripedhyena/README.md

 #### Checkpoints

-We provide a checkpoint for StripedHyena-Hessian 7B, our base model, here:
+We provide a checkpoint for StripedHyena-Hessian 7B, our base model.
+Download `pytorch-model.bin` from the [HuggingFace repository](https://huggingface.co/togethercomputer/StripedHyena-Hessian-7B).
+As an alternative, we also provide HuggingFace compatible checkpoints for AutoClasses.

 #### Environment Setup